AsadbekNomozov21/Dastyor-AI/README.md

 # Dastyor-AI
-I have got demo version this project for startup.
+I have got demo version app this project for startup.